 If you don’t feel ready to seek help now, it’s important to accept yourself just as you are—to feel your fear and vulnerability.
 This is the experience of your tender heart, which is the most precious part of you.
 If you take time to feel this tender, scared place in yourself, you are already giving yourself some of the gentle attention you need to eventually overcome whatever obstacles are in your way.
 Just remember that you are not alone.
 Many performers share your fears.
 And help is available.

 If you do feel ready to seek guidance toward freedom and confidence onstage, look for signs that the experience will be safe.
 Ask all the questions you need to ask of anyone you’re considering getting help from.
 Talk to more than one person if you’re curious about different perspectives and points of view.

-The friendly-looking people you see in the right column of every issue of Fearless Performing are a few of the many people who have a lot to offer.
+The faculty of the Art of Practicing Institute offer exceptional support and guidance.
 Other music teachers, movement educators, arts medicine professionals, psychotherapists, and mindfulness teachers are also out there, ready to help.
 Look for a combination of wisdom, experience, kindness, and personal chemistry.
 Then trust your intuition and open yourself to the new world you hope to find.

 It takes work to break through the obstacles to freedom.
 But with the right guidance, that work will feel natural, welcome, and exciting.

 P.S.
-If you’re ready to take a wonderful step toward greater confidence as a musician, The Art of Practicing Institute’s brand new Online Video Groups are ready for you.
-We’re off to an exciting and fun start, with musicians from 5 countries and 4 continents.
-A safe and welcoming community awaits you there.
+If you’re ready to take a wonderful step toward greater confidence as a musician, I invite you to join the Art of Practicing Institute’s live online workshops.
+A safe and welcoming community awaits you there, with amazing support for your journey as a performer.
 Apply here.